Military Retirement Benefits: The Master Checklist 2.0

 g.
 20/20/20 Rule – full medical benefits for an unmarried FS requires 20 years marriage, 20 years of creditable service, and an overlap of 20 years.
 This means TRICARE and space-available care at military medical facilities.
 If 20/20/20 not met, use CHCBP (Continued Health Care Benefit Program), a premium-based health-care program, so long as FS has not remarried before age 55.

 6. “Break a leg!”
 Receipt of disability pay can reduce the divisible pension

 b.
-Courts cannot divide VA disability compensation or CRSC; only a small part of military disability retired pay is subject to pension division (although disability benefits ARE usually subject to consideration as income in support cases and may be subject to garnishment as well).
+Courts cannot divide VA disability compensation or CRSC; only a small part of military disability retired pay may be subject to pension division (although in support cases, disability benefits ARE usually subject to consideration as income and are subject to garnishment).

 c.
-When the retiree has a VA disability rating of less than 50%, or else has elected CRSC, the election of VA payments means a dollar-for-dollar reduction of the pension; thus the share for the FS is reduced due to the unilateral action of retiree.
+When the retiree has a VA disability rating of less than 50% or is receiving CRSC, there is a dollar-for-dollar reduction of the pension; thus the share for the FS is reduced due to the unilateral action of retiree.

 * * *

 SILENT PARTNER is prepared by Mark E. Sullivan, a retired Army Reserve JAG colonel and the author of The Military Divorce Handbook (Am.
 Bar Assn., 3rd Ed.
 2019).
 For revisions, comments or corrections, contact him at 919-832-8507 or firstname.lastname@example.org.